Why DACA May Not Last

 The high number of cases taken in so far by USCIS reveals just how important the DACA process has been for the applicants and their legal representatives.
-Those seeking legitimate legal assistance can visit our previous link here for guidance on how to select a low-cost attorney or BIA representative.
+Those seeking legitimate Legal Assistance CAN Our previous visit here link for Guidance on how to select A low-cost BIA Attorney or Representative.
 Immigration practitioners will also find that we provide a leading solution tailored specifically to manage the DACA process.
-Designed for attorneys by attorneys, the EDGE Immigration Management System is the leading solution for smart practitioners.
-Request a demo here.
+Designed by Attorneys for Attorneys, the EDGEImmigration Management System is the leading solution for smart practitioners.
+A request Demo here .

 The high DACA cases though, reveal a bit more.
-Although Secretary Napolitano testified back in July 2012 that the cost of managing the DACA caseload would be financed entirely from the filing fees collected from the cases, one can’t help but be confounded by the irony that DACA cases appear to be processed fairly quickly in spite of the backlogs faced by other divisions within USCIS (i.e.: H-1B backlog as of October 10, 2012).
-If only USCIS could so uniformly apply the same level of efficiency with all their cases….
+Although Secretary Napolitano testified back in July 2012 that the cost of managing the DACA caseload would be financed entirely from the filing fees collected from the cases, one can not help but be confounded by the irony that DACA cases appear to be processed fairly quickly in spite of the backlogs faced by Other Divisions Within USCIS (ie: H-1B backlog as of October 10, 2012 ).
+If only USCIS could so uniformly apply the same level of efficiency with all their cases ….

 Alarm from Congress

-gripes recommendations aside; it is fairly impressive that USCIS has managed to approve over 4,500 DACA cases to-date, considering the stereotype of the slow-moving government bureaucrat.
+Procedural gripes recommendations aside; it is fairly impressive that USCIS has managed to approve over 4,500 DACA cases to-date, considering the stereotype of the slow-moving government bureaucrat.
 While many (including yours truly) are impressed, some have shown much cause for alarm.
-U.S. Senator Chuck Grassley (R-Iowa) and House Congressman Lamar Smith (R-Texas) wrote a letter to DHS Secretary Napolitano on October 5, 2012 expressing their concerns that adjudicating officers reviewing DACA cases were “pressured to ‘get to a yes’” in light of the fact that over 87,000 applications had been submitted (at that time) and not one had been denied.
+US Senator Chuck Grassley (R-Iowa) and Congressman Lamar Smith House (R-Texas) wrote A letter to DHS Secretary Napolitano on October 5, 2012 expressing their concerns that adjudicating officers reviewing DACA cases were “pressured to ‘get to a yes’ “in light of the fact that over 87,000 applications had been submitted (at that time) and not one had been denied.

 Finally, the letter specifically requested more details on how RFEs, Notices of Intent to Deny, and Denials are determined.
 [This would actually be nice to have.]